MadhanDevlpr/my_portfolio/README.md

-- Download this Project in your Pc and follow th instruction below
+- Download this Project in your Pc and follow the instructions below

 - Install required node moduled, Run:
   ```